HOME CLOTHES & ACCESSORIESFABRICS & SEWINGGLOSSARY of CLOTHING TERMSBEAUTY & HYGIENEMANNERSSAINTSA WOMAN'S LIFE

 Along with wedding rings, wedding brooches were a traditional gift from a man to his bride-to-be.
 It was not only a token of his love but a marriage brooch provided her with an icon befitting her new status as a wife.
 It also idealised her 'cleanliness of heart' as a married woman.

-The brooch shown at right is made in Burgundy or Germany and is dated at 1430.
-It is constructed from gold and is enamelled and set with precious stones- pearls, a diamond above and a ruby below.
-It shows a man and a woman together both wearing blue robes, the colour associated with consistancy, and a woven fence around them.
-The clear white of the diamond represented the durability of love while the ruby represented love's firey force.
-This brooch could have been worn by either a man or a woman.
+The brooch shown at left is made in Burgundy or Germany and is dated at 1430.
+It is constructed from gold and is enameled and set with precious stones- pearls, a diamond above and a ruby below.
+It shows a man and a woman together both wearing blue robes, the colour associated with consistency, and a woven fence around them.
+The clear white of the diamond represented the durability of love while the ruby represented love's fiery force.

 Cloak Clasps